5 min read

 Psalm 40 ends quietly in verse 17: "As for me, I am poor and needy, but the Lord takes thought for me.
 You are my help and my deliverer.
 Do not delay, O my God."

-Pastor Josh said he doesn't see a hero in that verse.
+There's no hero in that verse.
 No one who's figured it out.
 Just someone broken, who's tried everything, and is out of options.
-And that — that is a real prayer.
+And that is a real prayer.

 Challenge: Why Pray at All?

-Because your prayer isn't just about getting answers.
-Your prayer is the way God performs His will on earth.
+Because prayer isn't just about getting answers.
+Prayer is how God performs His will on earth.
 He invites you — broken, poor, Messiah-complex-carrying you — into His history-making activity.
 That's not a burden.
 That's a privilege.

 So this week: